Search Google Appliance

 • Violation(s) found responsible for

-A. There was an error in the process that had a significant effect on the outcome.
-Please note the process standards listed in the conduct meetings section above.
+1. There was an error in the process that had a material effect on the outcome.

-B. There is new information that was previously not available at the time of the hearing AND it would have a significant effect on the outcome.
-(Information that could have been available, but the student failed to provide or present it at the hearing is not considered new information.)
+2. There is new information that was previously not available at the time of the hearing AND it would have a material effect on the outcome.

 There is only one opportunity for appeal.
 Failure to file the above-mentioned notice within the prescribed 72 hours will constitute a waiver of the right to appeal.